 Popularity of colored diamonds has significantly grown over the past few decades.
 Prior to the 1970s, colored diamonds were an anomaly, at best, to the jewelry market.
 However, in 1980, the Argyle mine in Australia began marketing its brown stones with new trade names, such as Champagne and Cognac, given to brown diamonds with orange modifiers.
-This, in turn, made the public and consumer market more aware of fancy colored diamonds.
+This, in turn, made the public and consumer market more aware of fancy color diamond jewelry.
 Today, though the Argyle mine is more known for its production of pink diamonds, it was instrumental in promoting the beauty of colored diamonds.

 According to the Fancy Color Research Foundation (FCRF), the price of colored diamonds experienced an average total appreciation of 154.7% from 2006 to 2014.
 CNN even designated 2016 as the "year of the diamonds."
 Most recently, The Pink Star, a 59.6-carat oval vivid pink diamond, sold at auction for a startling $71.2 MM.
 Dubbed as “one of the world’s great natural treasures,” this was only the most recent of numerous auction results that proved colored diamonds to be heavily sought after.

 However, when considering a colored diamond purchase, one might feel overwhelmed with the wide selection of colored gemstones available for sale.
-Upon considering a colored diamond purchase, it’s important to understand specific attributes to find the ideally-suited colored stone.
+Upon considering a colored diamond purchase, it's important to understand specific attributes to find the ideally-suited colored stone.
 This comprehensive guide of the key factors of colored diamonds will reveal the principle aspects one should consider and pay careful attention to upon a colored diamond acquisition.
 To get started, we will first be covering the 4c’s for diamonds and how they can help you choose a top-quality colored diamond ring or piece of jewelry.

 Unlike white diamonds, color is the most dominant value factor when considering colored diamonds and the factor of color far outweighs the other three “C’s” (clarity, cut, carat weight).
 Generally speaking, the finer and rarer the color, the less impact the cut, clarity, and carat weight have on the value of the colored diamond.

-Even though they are the same gemstone species, color in colored diamonds is examined and graded in a very different method than their white counterpart.
+Even though they are the same colored gemstone species, color in colored diamonds is examined and graded in a very different method than their white counterpart.
 While white diamonds are graded for their absence of color, colored diamonds are graded based on the intensity of the present color.
-In other words, the color for a colored diamond is grade based on the degree to the color’s strength and prominence.
-Shades that are deeper, more distinct, and more vivid are rarer and, generally speaking, more valuable than those that aren’t.
+In other words, the color for a colored diamond is grade based on the degree to the color's strength and prominence.
+Shades that are deeper, more distinct, and more vivid are rarer and, generally speaking, more valuable than those that aren't.
 In other words, the value of a colored diamond increases with the strength and purity of the present color.